Essentials of Time Series for Time Series Cross-Section Analyses

-Time series variables (e.g. presidential approval, public mood liberalism, GDP, inflation, education level) are extremely common in the social sciences.
+Time series variables (e.g., presidential approval, public mood liberalism, GDP, inflation, education level) are extremely common in the social sciences.
 However, due to certain properties, these series cannot always be handled using standard regression approaches.
 This course serves as an introduction to the world of time series analysis.
-We will explore the properties of time series (e.g. non-independence of observations, moving averages, unit-roots), and introduce strategies to test and model these data.
+In this module, we will discuss the essentials of time series with a focus on preparing you for cross-sectional time series analysis.
+We will explore the properties of time series (e.g., non-independence of observations, moving averages, unit-roots), and introduce strategies to test and model these data.

 TEACHING FELLOW: Rodrigo Nakahara, University of São Paulo

-Day 3: On the third day, we dive into time series analysis.
+Topic 1: For the first topic, we start with a review of standard regression assumptions.
+We then move into the basics of time series data.
 We will cover how to write time series notation, how to analyze time series data, and begin to discuss threats to inference common in time series data, including autoregression and non-stationarity.

-Day 4: The fourth day, we will build off previous days to add a model important to univariate time series, ARIMA models.
-We will cover how to estimate these models, test for statistical issues, and make forecasts using our models.
+Topic 2: For the second topic, we introduce ARIMA models, which are used for univariate time series.
+We will cover how to estimate these models, test for statistical issues, and make forecasts using these models.

-Day 5: The last day, we will have student presentations of your research project you have developed over the week.
+Topic 5: For the fifth topic, we will have student presentations of a research project developed over the week.
 Everyone will provide feedback.
 If needed, we will also finish up any lectures.